-Compliance with current DHHS advice is required, regardless of any pre-existing or previous arrangements agreed with a community sporting club or group.
+Compliance with current DH advice is required, regardless of any pre-existing or previous arrangements agreed with a community sporting club or group.

 School facilities used after hours must be cleaned before the next school day.
 Cleaning of facilities used after hours should be appropriate to the:

 - number of people who used the facility